Brianracole/post-install-config/README.md

 </p>
 <p>
-Configure Teams to group together employees from different departments
+Configure Teams to group employees from various departments who may be responsible for different areas of the company.

 </p>
 <br />